CedricLeon/Survey_RS-ML-FPGA/README.md

 ***

 ### Workflow
 This systematic survey was conducted following the [PRISMA 2020](https://www.prisma-statement.org/prisma-2020) guidelines.
-Studies were exported from [Web of Science](https://www.webofscience.com/wos/) to [Zotero](https://www.zotero.org/), where records have been, screened, tagged and summarized.
+Studies were exported from [Web of Science](https://www.webofscience.com/wos/) to [Zotero](https://www.zotero.org/), where records have been screened, tagged, and summarized.
 Zotero API was later accessed through Python to analyze the data and generate the survey's material.

 > Note: While the surveyed studies and their tags are available in this repository, the original Zotero collection is locked behind Zotero API key system.

 ### Repo structure
 The `data/` folder contains all the data related to the project.
 The `Dataframes/` contain the original literature data classified and annotated in Zotero, while `Figures/` and `Tables/` host the generated products that can be found in the manuscript.
-The source code can be found in `src/` and mostly consists in Jupyter Notebooks.
+The source code can be found in `src/` and mostly consists of Jupyter Notebooks.
 Refer to the repository instructions section [below](#run-the-notebooks) if you wish to execute them.

-In particular, you might be interested by:
+In particular, you might be interested in:
 - **Figure generation**
   - [fig_applications_tasks.ipynb](src/fig_applications_tasks.ipynb): Visualization of relations between RS applications and ML tasks (Fig.1)
   - [fig_ML_models.ipynb](src/fig_ML_models.ipynb): Visualization of all ML models used in the experiments (Fig. 2)